 Another book that we have at the hospital that I highly recommend is Taking Diabetes to School.
 It walks through exactly what will be different and how to handle those challenges.
 This “Special Kids in School” series has lots of different options as well such as Taking Asthma to School, Taking Cancer to School, Taking A.D.D. to School, Taking Autism to School, and much more!

 Check out this link for more information on the series: The Special Kids in School Series

-Our other option was providing medical play for the patient while his parents were taught about the grown-up responsibilities of having a child with diabetes.
-Brian and I sat in the playroom, and used his Diabetes friend Rufus the bear to help us better understand what his role would be during this new diagnosis.
+Our other option was providing medical play for the patients while their parents were taught about the grown-up responsibilities of having a child with diabetes.
+Brian and I sat in the playroom, and used his Diabetes friend, Rufus the bear, to help us better understand what his role would be during this new diagnosis.
 The colored patches on Rufus help us to differentiate where the shots (insulin injections) and finger pokes (blood glucose checks) would take place.

 I held Rufus, while Brian scrambled around the play kitchen in the playroom providing Rufus with several options for breakfast, lunch and dinner.
 Each time that Rufus ate, we would give Rufus a finger poke to make sure his blood sugar was in the right range.
 I didn’t want to say “OUCH!” when Brian gave Rufus a finger poke or injection because I didn’t want to give Brian any extra ideas on how he SHOULD be feeling.
 Instead, I asked Brian how Rufus was feeling.

 “How does Rufus feel when he has to have his finger pokes or shots?”

 “Is there anything that Rufus can do so that maybe it won’t hurt as much?”

 Brian quickly moves about the playroom looking for just the right thing.
 He pulls out a stress ball hidden at the bottom of a bin and says,